 Developed response to Defense Contracting Audit Agency defending contractor's bonus compensation plan and CAS disclosure statement.

 Counseled commercial products company concerning potential mandatory disclosure GSA Inspector General relating to Price Reductions Clause issues.

-Negotiated a joint venture teaming agreement to position small business client to compete on a multi-million dollar IT services contract for the Center for Medicare and Medicaid Services.
+Negotiated a joint venture teaming agreement to position small business client to compete for a multimillion dollar IT services contract for the Center for Medicare and Medicaid Services.

-Represented subcontract in negotiation of key subcontract and multiple change orders with multinational transportation firm for design and upgrade of public transportation system at Land-Grant University.
+Represented subcontractor in negotiation of key subcontract and multiple change orders with multinational transportation firm for design and upgrade of public transportation system for a land-grant university.